X2Cscope/pyx2cscope/doc/index.rst

 It is highly recommended to install python libraries underneath a virtual environment.

-Nevertheless, to install at system level, execute the following lines:
+Nevertheless, to install at system level, we advise to install it on user area.
+(Global insallation may not work.)
+Execute the following lines:

 .. code-block:: python

-   pip install pyx2cscope
-   pip install PyQt5 --user --ignore-installed
+   pip install pyx2cscope --user

 .. code-block:: python

    pip install --upgrade pyx2cscope

-To check the current pyx2cscope version, in a terminal, run the following command:
+After install you may check the current pyx2cscope version, in a terminal, run the following command:

 .. code-block:: python

-   python -m pyx2cscope --version
+   pyx2cscope --version

 For help or additional command line options, type:

 .. code-block:: bash

-   python -m pyx2cscope --help
+   pyx2cscope --help

 The log level used by pyX2Cscope is ERROR by default, possible values are DEBUG, INFO, WARNING, ERROR, and  CRITICAL.
 To set a different log level start